SocialQu/Branding/content/indie-hackers/Twitter Voice.md

 # How to find a Twitter voice for your Product

-1. Choose a topic that is relevant to your product.
+1. Choose a message that is relevant to your product.

 2. Make your message bigger than your product.

-3. Find a funny supporting topic for your main message.
+3. Find a funny take to support your message.

 4. Promote succesful people that capture your product's values.